Driving Directions Guinea

 Guinea is the second-largest bauxite producer in the world, possessing more than 30 percent of the world’s bauxite reserves.
 Bauxite is the main ingredient in the production of aluminum.
 Major bauxite deposits are found across western and central Guinea.
 Since these deposits are generally close to the surface, open-pit mining operations are typical.

-Click here for Guinea Google maps, MapQuest & more detailed country facts.
+Click here for Guinea Google Maps, MapQuest & more detailed country facts.